 Let Us Help You Create the Right Trust

 If you're creating an estate plan, you need to consider how a trust can protect assets and provide for your family upon your death.
 Attorney Michael Monteforte, Jr. will analyze your situation with you and help develop an estate plan customized to meet your needs.
-To learn more about trusts and to discuss your concerns, call our office or fill out the short contact form on this page to schedule your initial consultation.
+To learn more about trusts and to discuss your concerns, call our office or fill out the short contact form on this page to schedule your Strategic Planning Session.